feature-flow/twotieredkanban/doc/index.rst

 Feature flow uses a two-level board.
 At the top level, is a feature board, showing features in the product backlog and in in progress (or ready).
-The feature board provides a high-level view so stake holder can see what's in progress and prioritize the backlog.
+The feature board provides a high-level view so stakeholder can see what's in progress and prioritize the backlog.

-When a feature enters development, a task board is displayed for the feature.
+When a feature enters development, a task board is used for the feature.
 This is the low-level view.

 At any point in time, there's feature board and 0 or more task boards,